liianghuang/text-similarity/README.md

 ## Introduction
 This is an algorithm to compute similiarity of two documents, the score should be 0 to 1, where 0 means there are no similiarity and 1 means they are identical.

-## Questions
-You will have to make a number of decisions as you develop this solution:

-* Do you count punctuation or only words?
-* Which words should matter in the similarity comparison?
-* Do you care about the ordering of words?
-* What metric do you use to assign a numerical value to the similarity?
-* What type of data structures should be used?
-(Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)

 ## Requirements
 1. Use the 3 sample texts provided below to develop your app.
 Samples 1 and 2 should be more similar than samples 1 and 3.